simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.4

+Released TBD

+* The source that was selected by the SourceSelector is now available in the state.
+* The zone that was selected by the SourceIPSelector is now available in the state.

 ## Version 2.0.3

 Released 2023-03-29